How companies rearrange processes and increase sales during the crisis

 Conclusion: acquire new customers via online events, extended free versions and accesses, improve the customer experience so that they stay with you even after the lockdown.

 Thanks!
 The map is already in your inbox

 Improved customer support

-The owner of CBDiablo Sam Williamson noted that the amount of inquiries from their clients has increased since the beginning of pandemic.
+The owner of CBDiablo Sam Williamson noted that the amount of inquiries from their clients has increased since the beginning of the pandemic.

 We’ve noticed a significant increase in the number of customer queries we’re dealing with — emails, calls and messages on social media.
 We believe this is because everyone is slightly more on edge at the moment, and customers are keen to really understand what they’re purchasing at the moment to ensure no unnecessary spending.
 We’ve had to rope in some extra help for this, but we’re happy to do so as we understand why our customers need it.